NikJ87/ThunderLabs/README.md

 # ThunderLabs
-This assignment implemted for Thunderlabs using Sandbox
+This repo is created from Sandbox.io for implementing the assignment for Thunderlabs.

 # Getting Started with Create React App